Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 ### Input data format {#input-data-format}

-There are two different forms of input data.
+There are two different formats of input data.
 The first is represented as a matrix in which each value can include multiple alterations in a form of a complicated string.
 In follow example, 'g1' in 's1' has two types of alterations which are 'snv' and 'indel'.